 Short Story Series: Fiction @ The Sociological Review

 Ash is the invited inaugural Fiction Editor for The Sociological Review.
 TSR seeks high quality fiction that is considered, reflective and attuned to sociological sensitivities, and is sociological in style, scope and sensibility – work that imaginatively extends sociology’s study of society into fiction.
 TSR is seeking submissions of short stories that critically and creatively explore the social as well as the politics and consequences of sociology itself for publication on their online platform.

 Taking a cultural sociological approach to zines (small, independent creative publications), this project with Prof Andy Bennett explores the meaning, materiality and reading cultures of contemporary zines.
 With an initial Australian case study involving qualitative interviews and a thematic analysis of a zine collection, this project investigates the salience of the materiality of the zine, as an DIY, anti-mainstream and anti-profit publication, considering the contemporary print and digital publishing landscape.

 Ash regularly leads in-person and online zine workshops for scholarly and public audiences.
 Most recently this includes invited workshops at the Just Data Lab, Princeton University, at the University of Melbourne and the Australian National University.

 So Fi Zine

-This ongoing project explores contemporary developments in critical feminist arts/research methods.
-With masterclass participants, we explore ways of practically extending critical and feminist social research with art — specifically with photography, sociological fiction and zine making.
+Affect, Knowledge and Embodiment is an ongoing workshop and zine project exploring contemporary developments in critical feminist arts/research methods.
+With Dr Laura Rodriguez Castro and Samantha Trayhurn, this series explores ways of practically extending critical and feminist social research with art — specifically with participatory visual methods, sociological fiction, found poetry, collage and zine making.
 These arts practices are valuable for opening up how we critically explore, analyse, collaborate on, and share experiences and understandings of the social world.